 HealthCare.gov was a $93.7 million investment that turns into a $292 million failure for the US Government.
 People and teams within the program were aware that the initiative was not in a good state, yet they continued to report that everything was running to schedule, on track and green — even though inside the projects people knew the reporting was a fallacy and the status was red.

 They lived their days hoping that everything would turn around, that they would reach the dates, and deliver the system.
 No one wanted to be the bearer of bad news.
 No team wanted to highlight that they had an issue, they were waiting for someone else to blink – why, so everyone could blame someone else for the failure that was about to happen?

 Visibility, transparency and the appropriate level of decision making lead to better choices.
 But yet, there are prerequisites that must be in place to get there.

 To calibrate openness and safety teams monitor the response of leadership to difficult situations and emergent circumstances.
 Teams adapt the quality and detail of information they share in relation to the actions, not the words, in response to the information.

 Encourage teams to cut the watermelon open and have a conversation about what you find inside.
 Then by working together to eat up what you find it encourages others to do the same.

-Team will always encounter problems on any delivery initiative.
-Our mission is to create willingness to take accountability for the challenges faced and find the best solutions together.Decisions on how teams work towards solving the challenges should be made by the teams doing the work, not someone in management located on the other side of the world.
+Team will always encounter problems with any delivery initiative.
+Our mission is to create a willingness to take accountability for the challenges faced and find the best solutions together.Decisions on how teams work towards solving the challenges should be made by the teams doing the work, not someone in management located on the other side of the world.